Int-amplified endomorphisms of compact K\"ahler spaces: Some dynamics of int-amplified endomorphisms

-\begin{pro} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a compact K\"ahler space $X$ with at worst rational singularities of dimension $n$.
-Let $Y$ be an $f^{-1}$-invariant analytic closed subvariety of $X$ not contained in the singular locus such that $\deg f|_Y=\deg f$.
+\begin{pro} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a normal compact K\"ahler space $X$ with at worst rational singularities of dimension $n$.
+Let $Y$ be an analytic closed subvariety of $X$ not contained in the singular locus such that $f^{-1}(Y)=Y$ and $\deg f|_Y=\deg f$.
 Then $X=Y$. \end{pro}

 \begin{proof} Suppose $\dim Y=m<n$ and we fix a K\"ahler form $\xi$ on $X$.
 On the one hand, by Lemma \ref{lemvanish}, $\lim\limits_{i\rightarrow \infty}\int_Y\frac{(f^i)^*\xi^m}{(\deg f)^i}=0$.
 On the other hand, we have the natural integration on the topological space $\left<[Y],(f^i)^*\xi^m\right>=(\deg f|_Y)^i\left<[Y],\xi^m\right>=(\deg f)^i\left<[Y],\xi^m\right>$.